YeahlowflickerProduction/PRJ000-Simple-Text-Editor/README.md

-# License
+## License
 This project is licensed under the MIT license.

-# Ownership
+## Ownership
+Yeahlowflicker Production, represented as "we", is the owner of this project.

 This project (PRJ000) is owned, managed, and developed by Yeahlowflicker Production.
-Yeahlowflicker Production reserves all rights to maintain, modify, delete, and manage the project.
-Yeahlowflicker Production is not responsible for any legal issues that occurred to external users/contributors.
+We reserve all rights to maintain, modify, delete, and manage the project.
+We shall take no responsibility for any legal issues that occurred to external users/contributors.